-I went down (actually, still going down) a rabbithole when trying to familiarize myself with the Node.js framework.
+I tried to familiarize myself with the backbone.js framework.
 I found a great beginner’s video and sample code from Thomas Davis (see here) on getting started with Backbone.
 I always understand new concepts and technologies better when I have a solid example to start with.
 I downloaded a copy of this code on my local machine, and tried to understand how it worked.
 I was a little confused, and wanted to start modifying slightly with some of my own data.

 Of course, the data piece of this project was concealed, as it was accessing a restful API.
 Instead of focusing on the front-end, I turned my attention to the backend.
 If I want to learn how to use the front-end, I wanted to do it with my own data.
 Why not create my own API?
 This wasn’t something I’d done before, and decided to turn to google for some advice.
 I found the Slim PHP framework, which seemed like a good option.